taddison/personal-site/content/blog/2018/07/ensuing-your-describe-tags-are-unique-in-pester-tests/index.md

 - Records the tag (if it exists) in an array of all tags
 - Loops through the array of tags and checks if any of them has a count greater than 1

-> Looping through the array and testing each tag give the test a fairly useful output (`Tag X is a duplicate`) rather than something generic and unhelpful (`There are duplicate tags`).
+> Looping through the array and testing each tag gives the test a fairly useful output (`Tag X is a duplicate`) rather than something generic and unhelpful (`There are duplicate tags`).
 If your tests are going to fail you want them to be maximally helpful in debugging the failure.

 Most of the requirements (get all the files, loop through the array) are fairly straightforward PowerShell - if we take out the parsing code the test looks like this: